 Use the power words I’ve listed above.
 Spend quality time in writing your resume.
 Plan it, sketch it and improve it several times.
 The effort will be visible to those who read it, and that’s all you need for a great resume.

-Bio: Sylvia Giltner is a career coach, HR specialist, and freelance writer.
+About the Author: Sylvia Giltner is a career coach, HR specialist, and freelance writer at StudyClerk.com.
 Her passion is to help people make career changes and get jobs they truly love by showing them how to take full control over their careers.
 Feel free to contact her via LinkedIn.